oracle/solaris-userland/components/openssl/README.md

 Finally, the resulting wanboot binary shall be deployed on an install server and wanbooting from this server shall be tested.
 Specifically, the wanboot loader should be able to successfully download miniroot over TLS.

-# Patches

-## Common patches for 1.0

-Common patch files for OpenSSL 1.0 are located in the `components/openssl/common/patches` directory, and they are copied to both FIPS and non-FIPS `patches` directory as soon as the Makefile is parsed.

-The Common patch filename has prefix '0'.

-## Non-FIPS specific patches for 1.0

-Non-FIPS specific patch files for OpenSSL 1.0 are located in the `components/openssl/openssl-default/patches` directory.

-The Non-FIPS specific patch filename has prefix '1'.

-## FIPS specific Patches for 1.0

-FIPS specific patch files for OpenSSL 1.0 are located in the `components/openssl/openssl-fips-140/patches` directory.

-The FIPS specific patch filename has prefix '2'.